DigiNode-Tools/diginode-tools/docs/rpi_setup.md

 If you are using an external SSD you should be able to use the cable it came with to plug it directly into your computer.

 If you are using an internal SSD, you may need to purchase a cable for this purpose if you don't already have one.
-You will need a USB-A to USB-A cable, or USB-A to USB-C cable, depending on the USB ports you have on your computer.
+You will need a [USB-A to USB-A cable](https://amzn.to/3GMWzs3), or [USB-A to USB-C cable](https://amzn.to/3ik2trg), depending on the type of USB port available on your computer.

 More detailed instructions on completing this step are [here](/docs/rpi_setup_step1_connect_ssd.md).